 Yoga therapy can be a helpful complementary therapy for students with panic disorder (Vorcapic & Range, 2014; Khalsa et al. 2014).
 Students can learn simple techniques to stay grounded and connected to their breath and body during a panic attack as well as mindfulness-based practices to manage unwanted thoughts (such as anticipating future panic attacks).

-The skilful yoga therapist will work with the individual student to find the best techniques to suit their needs – there is never a one-size-fits-all solution.
-If a student has symptoms of, or has been diagnosed with panic disorder, a referral to a qualified counsellor or therapist if they aren't already seeing one.
+A skilful yoga therapist works with the individual student to find the best techniques to suit their needs – there is never a one-size-fits-all solution.
+If a student has symptoms of, or has been diagnosed with panic disorder, it's important to refer them to a qualified counsellor or therapist if they aren't already seeing one.

-Yoga techniques for managing acute anxiety and panic disorder
+Key yoga techniques for managing acute anxiety and panic disorder include:

 Khalsa, M; Greiner-Ferris, J; Hofmann, S; Khalsa, S. (2014).
 Yoga-Enhanced Cognitive Behavioural Therapy (Y-CBT) for Anxiety Management: A Pilot Study.
 Clinical Psychology & Psychotherapy (22)4 364-371.DOI: 10.1002/cpp.1902